 Under Section 162(m) of the Internal Revenue Code ("Section 162(m)"), a public company generally may not deduct compensation in excess of \$1 million paid to its CEO and other covered officers.
 Recently enacted legislation commonly known as the Tax Cuts and Jobs Act (the "Tax Act") makes certain changes to Section 162(m), most notably repealing the exemption for qualified performance-based compensation for taxable years beginning after December 31, 2017 and expanding the scope of persons covered by its limitations on deductibility.
 Accordingly, compensation paid after 2017 to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
-We have historically sought to structure our variable equity-based and cash-based incentive awards to be deductible under Section 162(m), to the extent possible.
-However, to maintain flexibility in compensating our executives, we do not have a policy requiring compensation to be fully deductible under Section 162(m).
-Following the closing of the Merger, Brookfield directly sets the compensation of our Chief Executive Officer, Chief Financial Officer and General Counsel and the Company does not incur any direct expense for their services.
+We have historically sought to structure our variable equity-based and cash-based incentive awards to be deductible under Section 162(m).
+To the extent possible.
+However, to maintain flexibility in compensation of our Chief Executive Officer, Chief Financial Officer and General Counsel and the Company does not incur any direct expense for their services.
 As such, we do not expect to incur material compensation related expenses for our executive officers as long as such compensation arrangements remain in place.